datajoint/datajoint-python/docs/src/query/operators.md

 ## Top

-Similar to the univeral set operator, the top operator uses `dj.Top` notation.
+Similar to the universal set operator, the top operator uses `dj.Top` notation.
 It is used to restrict a query by the given `limit`, `order_by`, and `offset` parameters:

 ```python